mdell-temp/Idoven-DS-Machine-Learning/src/README.md

     - Open and run the `assignment.ipynb` to see the proposed solution and perform EDA, train ML models and evaluate the trained models.

-    - Run the pipeline from command line:
+    - Run the pipeline for training and evaluation with normal, undersampled and oversampled data from the command line:
         ```python
         python main.py [OPTIONS]
         ```